-Mr. Briggs explained that he had quite a number of comments and questions as a result of reading the staff report.
+Mr. Briggs explained that he had several comments and questions because of reading the staff report.
 However, since there will be a more comprehensive report in the future, he decided to wait until that time except for one point.
 He indicated that he would like to understand how the subject of transfers out fits into the budget.
 He asked Mr. Fakhrai to clarify the amount of money that the airport reimburses to other City departments for services used.
 He mentioned that the City budget transfers out line averages about \$1.2 million annually and does not understand why and requested additional information be included in the more comprehensive report.